 the execution.
 This means, that only active and completed instances are considered, externally or internally terminated instances are not included in the report.

-Relative Date date filter you define a date range that does not remain static, but delivers a subset of the process instances in a rolling fashion, e.g. all process instances started/ended in the past seven days.
-For every day that passes, this range is automatically adjusted.
-To make it more clear, let’s take an example: today is the March 28th.
-If you set a relative date of the past three days, you get all process instances which were started/ended from March 26th to March 28th.
+If you want to cover previous time periods up the the current moment of time, you can use the ‘Rolling’ option.
+To clarify this option, let’s take the following example: today is March 28th.
+If you set a date filter in the last three days, you get all process instances that were started/ended from March 26th to March 28th.
 Now a day passes and we have March 29th.
 Applying the same filter now filters the process instances which were started/ended from March 27th to March 29th.

 The start date filter and the end date filter are independent and can be applied to a report simultaneously.
 However, be aware that each of these filters can only exist once.
 For instance, you can set a